-You’re 12 weeks pregnant, which means you’re at the end of the first trimester!
+You’re now at the end of the first trimester.

-You might rediscover your sex drive returns now you’re entering your second trimester.
+You might rediscover your sex drive is returning now you’re entering your second trimester.

 Just bear in mind your cervix is quite sensitive during pregnancy.

 It’s not unusual to see some spotting or even light bleeding after sex.